Tesora/tesora-openstack-manuals/doc/cli-reference/source/trove.rst

   replicate from.

 ``--replica_count <count>``
-  Number of replicas to create (defaults to 1 if replica_of specified).
+  Number of replicas to create (defaults to

-``--locality <policy>``
-  Locality policy to use when creating replicas.
-Must be one of ['affinity', 'anti- affinity']
+  1).

 ``--module <module>``
   ID or name of the module to apply.
 Specify